Vietnamese Mustard Green Soup with Shrimp Balls (Canh Cai Be Xanh Nau Tom Bam)

 Use two spoons to shape the shrimp paste into small balls.
 Drop the balls into the hot water, one by one.
 It will slide off the spoon once it hits the hot water.
 Shrimp balls are fully cooked when they float.

-Season stock to taste with salt, fish sauce, a bit of sugar, and chicken/mushroom bouillon powder.
+Add in mustard greens.
+Season stock with salt, fish sauce, a bit of sugar, and chicken/mushroom bouillon powder.
 Crank up the heat to bring the pot to a boil and cook for 2 to 3 minutes to get the flavors to meld.

 Transfer soup to a large bowl.
 Garnish with freshly cracked black pepper and serve with steamed rice and one other main protein dish below for a complete Vietnamese family meal.